-Hidden Gems of Canada: 12 Awesome Canadian Attractions You’ve Never Heard Of
+Hidden Gems of Canada: 12 Incredible Attractions You’ve Never Heard Of

 Think you've seen everything the Great White North has to offer?
 Think again!
 From nearly-forgotten natural wonders to one-of-a-kind accommodations, these little-known Canadian attractions are worth adding to your bucket list.